Export and Import a Model

 Importing a model

-- In the dialog, click Choose .tessallite.json file and pick the export file.
+- For Tessallite Model format, click Choose .tessallite.json file and pick the export file.

 - The dialog reads the bundle and shows: